 What’s the difference between an Intention and a New Year Resolution?

 You may have set yourself several New Year Resolutions in the past.
 These resolutions might have included loosing weight, stopping eating sugar, getting to the gym more, going to bed earlier, cutting down on the amount of TV watched and so on.

 But all too often what gets missed out is WHY you are setting the resolution in the first place.

 When you know WHY you want something, then you start to tap into the emotion behind your desire.
 If the resolution has no real meaning or emotion behind it, you won’t see it through because emotions are what drive behaviour.

 Intentions differ from resolutions in that they come from the heart.
 They have life and meaning to them.

 Your intention for example, can still be ‘to loose half a stone in the next 3 months’ but your heartfelt intention is really saying ‘I am going to love, nourish and respect my body’.

-One of my intentions for this year is to get back to my running and yoga.
+One of my intentions for this year is to get back to my running.
 But the heartfelt reasons behind it are because I am looking forward to experiencing more energy throughout my day; to be able to feel my body function more effectively, to feel a greater sense of flexibility in my body.
 My intention therefore is to love and respect my body.

 To keep that intention alive I focus on the feeling of loving and respecting my body.
 Having run 2 marathons, I know how amazing it feels when I love and respect my body though feeding it well, keeping it hydrated and regularly running, so I use those feelings and remind myself of the experience, which then gives me the push to get out of bed to go for a run.